code-423n4/2022-07-golom/README.md

 # Vote escrow

 VoteEscrowDelegation.sol

-Lines of Code(including comments and blank lines): 1400

-Library used:
-- @openzeppelin/contracts/access/Ownable.sol

 This contract inherits VoteEscrowCore.sol which is a fork of Andre's solidly project (https://github.com/solidlyexchange/solidly/blob/master/contracts/ve.sol) and implements delegation for upgrading other contracts by voting.